drpicox/classroom--cards-game--2022/src/main/resources/blog/2022-07-25_ideas_have_levels.md

  * End the current moon.
  * The "Harvest Idea" should have level 1 and 2 XP.

 We earned two XP because we used the idea twice.
-But we do not need two stacks for that, we can do it in the same stack:

- * Given a new game.
- * Given there is the "Harvest Idea" idea.
- * Given there are 1 stacks of 1 "Harvest Idea", 2 "Villager", and 2 "Berry Bush" cards.
- * The "Harvest Idea" should have level 1 and 0 XP.
- * End the current moon.
- * The "Harvest Idea" should have level 1 and 2 XP.

-So we have one new berries.
-But wait, did the villager eat its food?
-Yes!
-So in fact harvest gets two berries.

 ## Increasing level

-Each level has a different barrier, once you achieve the barrier for 10 XP, then you go to the next level.
+Each level has a different barrier, once you achieve the barrier for 10 XP, then you go to the level 2.

  * Given a new game.
  * Given there is the "Harvest Idea" idea at level 1 and 9 XP.